Neon vs OmenMatchups

 Neon vs Omen Matchup Summary

-The Neon vs Omen matchup in Valorant is a heavily one-sided matchup.
-Based on 30 competitive matches analyzed, Neon wins 76.7% of the time compared to Omen's 23.3%, a 53.3 percentage point difference.
+The Neon vs Omen matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 45 competitive matches analyzed, Neon wins 60.0% of the time compared to Omen's 40.0%, a 20.0 percentage point difference.
 The most significant gap is in headshot accuracy, where Omen consistently outperforms.
 In this Duelist vs Controller matchup, Neon has overwhelming superiority in this agent matchup.
 Omen should never take isolated fights against Neon and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Neon vs Omen Fragging Analysis